jongrim/jongrim.github.io/_posts/2017-04-25-writing-better-code-with-modules.md

 The power of modules is best harnessed when you use them to bundle related code.
 It wouldn't make sense for me to package code in the `customerSet` example that isn't related to working with the customer data.
 Instead, I can create multiple modules for all the different bits of functionality needed throughout an application.

 ### Modules keep our namespace clean
 Modules give us a way to hide unnecessary details and to isolate variables and functions from other code, thus preventing potential naming collisions.
-Instead, we get one variable in our global scope, and we can reference the returned parameters using a convenient dot notation.
-This also allows the developer to determine what parts of a module should be publicly visible, and which parts should be private.
-All other code will just use the API.
+Instead, we get one variable in our global scope, and we can reference the returned references using a convenient dot notation.
+These publicly available references make up the modules API, and allow other modules and code to use its functionality.
+This frees the developer to determine what parts of a module should be publicly visible, and which parts should be private.

 ### Modules are a great design tool
 We can use modules to build reusable bits of code.
 This helps us follow principles such as DRY, and makes the code more maintainable.
 We can build a module that provides a specific piece of functionality, and then leverage that everywhere else, rather than recreating it each time.